Kilenaitor/questions/output.md

 Case 7: Fail
 Case 8: Fail

-##Results for 'Xenocidel':
+##Results for Xenocidel:

-####Problem 1
-Test FizzBuzz: Fail
+Test 1 failed to compile

 ####Problem 2
-Testing for loop for n = 10 : Fail
+Testing for loop for n = 10 : Success
-Testing for loop for n = 127 : Fail
+Testing for loop for n = 127 : Success
-Testing while loop for n = 10 : Fail
-Testing while loop for n = 127 : Fail
-Testing recursion for n = 10 : Fail
-Testing recursion for n = 127 : Fail

-####Problem 3
-Case 1: Fail
-Case 2: Fail
-Case 3: Fail
-Case 4: Fail
-Case 5: Fail
+Infinite loop detected

+Test 3 failed to compile

 ####Problem 4
 Case 1: Fail